 As President Trump’s massive tax overhaul takes effect, Democratic state lawmakers are refining and advancing a plan they insist will protect California taxpayers from higher federal tax bills.

-The federal government last year set a cap of $10,000 on state and local property tax deductions, a deduction about a third of Californians claim.
+The federal government last year set a cap of $10,000 on state and local income, property and sales tax deductions combined, which about a third of Californians claim.
 Taxpayers in states with high taxes and property values are likely to get hit hardest from the loss of these deductions, which high earners rely on to reduce the taxes they owe Uncle Sam.